 The Nasdaq futures are eyeing fall of 5 points.

 $7.8 billion on volume of 1 billion shares at the close of trade.
-The top three stocks by value were Westpac Banking Corporation (ASX:WBC), Telstra (ASX:TLS) and Commonwealth Bank of Australia (ASX:CBA).
+The top three stocks by value were Westpac Banking Corporation (ASX:WBC)

 The best performing sector was Telcos, adding 1.9 per cent while the worst performing sector was Utilities, shedding 3 per cent.